McLaren M840T engine

-The McLaren M840T engine is a 4.0 L, 90-degree, twin-turbocharged, flat-plane V8 petrol engine, designed and developed and produced by McLaren, in partnership and collaboration with Ricardo, and introduced with their 720S sports car model, in 2017.
+The McLaren M840T engine is a 4.0 L, 90-degree, twin-turbocharged, flat-plane V8 petrol engine, designed, developed and produced by McLaren, in partnership and collaboration with Ricardo, and introduced with their 720S sports car model, in 2017.
 It is an evolution of the M838T engine, introduced in 2011.

 Development

-McLaren bought the rights to the Tom Walkinshaw Racing developed engine, itself based on the Nissan VRH engine architecture, which was designed for the IRL Indycar championship but never raced.
+McLaren bought the intellectual property rights to the Tom Walkinshaw Racing developed engine, itself based on the Nissan VRH engine architecture, which was designed for the IRL IndyCar Series but never raced.
 However, other than the 93 mm bore and 73.5 mm stroke, little of that engine remains in the M840T.

 Developed with help from Ricardo, the engine redlines at 8500 rpm, but 80% of the engine's torque is available as low as 2000 rpm.
 McLaren claims that the engine has the highest horsepower to CO_{2} emission ratio of any current production engine.

-M840T engine uses double MHI (Mitsubishi Heavy Industries) turbochargers which names TD05H-06*20HF1T-12T.
-Despite the name, these are not the same turbochargers which used in the Mitsubishi Lancer Evo IX (X).
+M840T engine uses double MHI turbochargers named TD05H-06*20HF1T-12T.
+Despite the name, these are not the same turbochargers which are used in the Mitsubishi Lancer Evo IX (X).

 The engine is built at Ricardo's engine assembly facility in Shoreham-by-Sea, West Sussex.